Linkwood Osage

 What kind of tree is this?

 First of all, it is not a breadfruit tree, for that 1 person that keeps insisting we have a breadfruit tree in front of our house.
+I repeat, it is not a breadfruit tree.
+Here is information on Breadfruit, which is cool, just not this type of tree

 It is a Maclura pomifera, or commonly known as an Osage Orange tree — it is actually part of the Mulberry tree family.
 Check out Wikipedia for all the deets.
 In short it is a small deciduous tree (meaning the leaves fall off).
-It is native to Southern and Central United States, originating in the Red River drainage area of Oklahoma, Texas, and Arkansas.
+It is native to Southern and Central United States, originating in the Red River area of Oklahoma, Texas, and Arkansas.
 It travels easily and lives in a bunch of different type soils.
-But what makes it memorable are the softball size green fruit it produces.
+But what makes the tree memorable are the softball size green fruit it produces.

 What do you do with the fruit?